kubeages/redmine-openshift/README.md

 4. From the webconsole, access to the project, press Add To Project and create the app using the previously created template.

-5. Please wait until the Pods be ready, then you can log-in with the following Redmine credentials: admin/admin
+5. Please wait until the pods are ready, then you can log-in with the following Redmine credentials: admin/admin